BurningFlemingo/EventSystem/README.md

 * requires ```&function```
 * requires EventType, and this event type must be a POD struct
 * requires function to be void, and have const refrence POD as its only parameter i.e. ```void function(const POD& pod);```
+* requires function parameter type to be the same as the EventType called with subscribe

 ### publish